mehrdad-nateghi/react-projects/README.md

 Don't worry about what other people say about your code.
 Professional programmers never judge your code as someone who is still learning, but collaborate on your projects to speed up your learning.

 I know.
-A professional programmer also knows.
+A professional programmer knows.
 You should also know that we learn by making.